kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

     }
     ```

-### Imperative. { #imperative }
+### Imperative { #imperative }

-You can also create more low-level workers and work directly with `ZeebeClient` contracts and its interface.
+You can also create lower-level workers and work directly with `ZeebeClient` contracts.
+To do that, the component must implement the `KoraJobWorker` interface.

 ===! ":fontawesome-brands-java: `Java`"